FlatIO/api-client-ruby/docs/reference/GroupApi.md

 api_instance = FlatApi::GroupApi.new
 group = 'group_example' # String | Unique identifier of a Flat group
 opts = {
-  parent: 'parent_example' # String | Filter the score forked from the score id `parent` }
+  parent: 'parent_example' # String | Only return the scores forked from the score `parent` }

 begin